-The results obtained from this investigation have been compiled together into one area of distinct use (see Section 3.0).
-The average arsenic and lead concentrations for this area of distinct use have then been calculated.
+The results obtained from this investigation have been compiled together into the five different areas of distinct use (see Section 3.0).
+The average arsenic and lead concentrations for each area of distinct has then been calculated.
 When concentrations of arsenic or lead were below the instrumental detection limit then the value of the published detection limit (9 mg/kg for arsenic and 13 mg/kg for lead) has been used to calculate the average concentration of that element in soils.
-The interpretation of the area of distinct use is discussed below.
+The interpretation of the areas of distinct use together with the previous results from the main playing field is discussed below.